Bayesian model-based clustering for populations of network data: A Mixture of Measurement Error models

 \subsection{Outlier network detection}

-In this section we present a modification of the mixture model presented in Section \ref{sec42} that allows us to explore the heterogeneity in a population of networks with a different perspective.
-Notably, we modify our mixture model to detect a cluster of outlier networks that are different to the majority of the networks in the population.
-Under this formulation, we are able to address additional applied research questions from the data at hand.
+Motivated by the application on brain networks, in this section we present a modification of the mixture model presented in Section \ref{sec42} to further explore the heterogeneity in a network population.
+Specifically, we modify our mixture model to detect a cluster of outlier networks that are different to the majority of the networks in the population.
+Under this formulation, we are able to address additional applied research questions of interest.
+In particular, we would like to be able to identify individuals with different brain connectivity patterns compared to the rest of the population.

 In contrast to the mixture model formulated for multiple cluster representatives, the outlier cluster detection model assumes a single network representative for the whole population of networks.
 Under this setup, we assume that there are ultimately two clusters of networks formed within the population of networks, one cluster being the majority cluster, while the other cluster determining the outlier networks in the population.
 Thus, while the false positive and false negative probabilities remain component specific for each of the two clusters, the network representative is no longer a component specific latent variable.